 What times of the day can a quiz be taken at school?

-Quizzes can be taken in the morning before school using a netbook or laptop.
+Quizzes can be taken in the morning before school using a Chromebook.
 Quizzes can be taken after school in the Media Center until 3:50 p.m.
 Teachers may allow other times on an individual basis.

 Why can quizzes only be taken between 7:30 a.m. and 4:00 p.m.?